 The Mississippi Dyslexia Screener has built-in instructions, but here is a brief overview:

-Over the last six years, the Lexercise Mississippi Dyslexia Screener has proven to be a fast, easy way for teachers to identify students at risk for dyslexia or other literacy struggles.
+The Lexercise Mississippi Dyslexia Screener has proven to be a fast, easy way for teachers to identify students at risk for dyslexia or other literacy struggles.
 It has also given the Lexercise team a great opportunity to engage with teachers and literacy professionals, get feedback, and start refining the screening process so that it is faster and even more efficient.

 In the coming months we anticipate piloting an even more effective and efficient approach to support teachers in screening students for literacy challenges.
 To learn more about this, join our school-focused mailing list.